insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-However, keep in mind that coverage for landscaping doesn’t apply in every situation.
-For example, if a severe windstorm brings a large tree crashing down on your house, the insurance will cover removal of the tree and the repairs to the structure.
+However, coverage for landscaping doesn’t apply in every situation.
+For example, if a severe windstorm brings a large tree crashing down on your house, home insurance will cover removal of the tree and the repairs to the structure.
 But most policies won’t cover the replacement cost of the tree itself.

-“For claims involving damage to landscaping, a few companies will cover up to 5 percent of the house’s insured value,” explains Loretta L. Worters, Vice President of the Insurance Information Institute.
+“For claims involving damage to landscaping, a few companies will cover up to 5% of the house’s insured value,” explains Loretta L. Worters, vice president of media relations for the Insurance Information Institute.
 “Some insurers don’t cover trees and landscaping because of the inability to value landscaping.
 Its vulnerability makes it difficult to establish a premium.”

 Pay close attention to what your policy promises to cover.
-According to Worters, coverage is often limited to $500 per plant, up to 5 percent of the coverage on the home.
-For instance, a policy of $200,000 on a home would result in $10,000 maximum coverage for landscaping.
+According to Worters, coverage is often limited to $500 per plant, up to 5% of the coverage on the home.
+For instance, a policy of $200,000 on a home would have $10,000 maximum coverage for landscaping.

 Riders that protect against wind, snow and hail are also available.
 It may be a good investment if you have elaborate landscaping or expensive structures under the ground, such as an irrigation system.
 Remember, trees ripped out by their roots during storms can damage everything in their path.